 The energy sector is fast-paced and ever changing.
 Are you up-to-date with the latest changes in energy regulation and policy– and have a sense of what’s on the horizon?

-The Department for Energy Security and Net Zero (DESNZ) has published two independent evaluations of its Energy Innovation Programme (EIP).
-The first...
+The Department for Energy Security and Net Zero (DESNZ) has published a Solar Roadmap outlining over 70 actions to support the deployment of 45–47 GW...

 Transparent sourcing of greener, fairer renewable energy (The Chancery Lane Project)This Precedent Transparent sourcing of greener, fairer renewable...